rvlntn/counter_S2I/README.md

 This is a project of Valentina Riva.

 ## Description
-This is my first project with Javascript language, realized 2022.
+This is my first project with Javascript language, realized in 2022.

 ## Technologies
 Project created with: